 If Council requires any further information, either formally or informally, throughout the assessment of the Development Application please contact Aspire Town Planning and Project Services.
-Prior to the determination of the Development Application it would be greatly appreciated if Council could provide a suite of Draft Conditions to facilitate discussion and reach a mutually favourable outcome.
+Prior to the determination of the Development Application, it would be greatly appreciated if Council could provide a suite of Draft Conditions to facilitate further discussion if required.

-Attachment 1Certificate of Title
+Attachment 1 Certificate of Title